Worried About Getting The COVID Vaccine While Pregnant? Read This

 People tend to dole out a lot of unsolicited advice to pregnant people, and sometimes it can be hard to cut through the noise in order to make the right decisions.
 When it comes to the COVID-19 vaccines, anti-vaxxers have been aggressive in spreading disinformation about getting vaccinated during pregnancy, playing on people’s guilt and desire to have a healthy baby and trying to scare them, despite overwhelming evidence that the vaccine is safe for pregnant people and their babies.
-This disinformation has been part of the reason why vaccine acceptance among pregnant women in the U.S. was only 45% according to a Harvard survey from earlier this year, lower than the worldwide statistic of 52%.
+This disinformation has been part of the reason vaccine acceptance among pregnant women in the U.S. was only 45% according to a survey by the Harvard T.H.
+Chan School of Public Health from earlier this year, lower than the worldwide statistic of 52%.

 Advertisement

 Count me as one of the 45%.
 At 32 weeks pregnant now, I’m happy and relieved that I made the decision to get the shot after speaking with several doctors at my practice and reading the available studies.
-I got my first Moderna shot at 25 weeks and the second one at 29 weeks, and it was extremely uneventful: After the first shot on March 27, I had a bit of pain in my upper arm that went away by the next day, even though the red bump stuck around for a while: I had a rare side effect called “COVID arm,” likely due to my sensitive skin.
+I got my first Moderna shot at 25 weeks and the second one at 29 weeks, and it was extremely uneventful: After the first shot on March 27, I had a bit of pain in my upper arm that went away by the next day, even though the red bump stuck around for a while because I had a rare side effect called “COVID arm,” likely due to my sensitive skin.
 I received my second shot at 9 a.m. on Saturday, April 24, and felt nothing unusual until I woke up in the middle of the next night with a lot of muscle pain and chills, symptoms that mean my immune system is working and responding to the vaccine.
 The pain kept me up, and I slept for most of the next day, as a result of both the insomnia and intense fatigue.
 It was a good excuse to lay around doing nothing and take a long bath, and about 30 hours after the dose I was back to normal.
 Additionally, two separate checkups after each of the shots showed that my baby’s heart was, indeed, beating and everything was going well.
 (In fact, I suspect he’s kind of excited about getting immunity passed down to him — he’s been a lot more active recently!)

 Advertisement

 But while I was lucky enough to have encouraging doctors, know that the science is on my side, and have an uneventful vaccination itself, the unsolicited advice I received throughout the process kept me from being as calm about this experience as I could have been.
 All the more worrying is that I can see how someone else — perhaps somebody who is more easily convinced, or less into reading all the available studies when making a decision — would have gotten swayed to remain unvaccinated.
-It made me believe even more firmly that when making a decision about your body (whether about the COVID vaccine, or anything really), it’s important to listen to the available science, not family members or friends who may have heard false information from somebody else.
+It made me believe even more firmly that when making a decision about your body (whether about the COVID vaccine or anything, really), it’s important to listen to the available science, not family members or friends who may have heard false information from somebody else.

 And, whatever you do, please do not get your information from random people on the internet.
-Posting “should I get the vaccine?” on a parenting website like What to Expect will result in lots of responses like, “it’s an experimental vaccine and it could hurt your baby!!”
+Posting “should I get the vaccine?” on a parenting app will result in lots of responses like, “it’s an experimental vaccine and it could hurt your baby!!”
 Instead, if you are pregnant and thinking about getting vaccinated, it’s better to go straight to the source.
 Ahead are some common questions and misconceptions that will help you make the right decision for yourself.

 How do medical experts know that the COVID vaccine is safe when you’re pregnant?